|

 Bordeaux.
 This is an historic trading centre and port famous for its wine

-heady aroma.
-All the old buildings that store the fine brandy are stained with a
+aroma.
+All the old buildings that store the fine brandy are stained with a black

-black fungus that grows on the alcohol laden fumes (the 'angel's share').
-This
+fungus that grows on the alcohol laden fumes (the 'angel's share').

-medieval town is a pleasant place to visit and a tour of the cognac makers such
+This medieval town is a pleasant place to visit and a tour of the cognac makers

 Ile d'Oleron.
 Sandy beaches, pine forests, fort, oyster beds and bird